 Bill issued a document at the beginning of October 1995 which invited 13 women to join the “core group” subject to their being available for full time training from early December:

-These were the single (Guin), eight, pair and two of the four (Kate Templeton and Lisa Eyre) from the 1995 World Championships crews; one sculler and 12 sweep rowers.
+This group comprised the single (Guin), eight, pair and two of the four (Kate Templeton and Lisa Eyre) from the 1995 World Championships crews; one sculler and 12 sweep rowers.
 It is notable that the other two members of the 1995 four (1992 Olympian Gillian Lindsay and Helen Raine) are not included.
 The 12 sweep rowers would compete for places in the eight and pair.
 Suzie Ellis, who coxed the eight in 1995, remained as the squad’s cox.

 Water training was initially based at Henley Rowing Club with land training either in Henley/Marlow or London.
 Bill emphasised that it was essential they trained together, even off the water, to unite the group.
 It was also expected that this would enhance their mental toughness, which Larry Tracey documented that he, Bill and International Rowing Manager Brian Armstrong had, “Identified as a weakness,” the previous year.